Who is naturesource communications?

 to community service, Michele has served on a variety of local, state,

 and regional boards, commissions, and committees.
-She has been an officer

 has served as a representative to the Upper Merrimack River Local Advisory

 Committee since its inception in 1990.
-For nearly fifteen years, she has
+Since 1995, she has

 served as its chair and Program Director for the committee's Upper Merrimack